-Because of cultural, spiritual, and altogether integral differences, my boyfriend won’t let me eat sugar, salt or oil.
-He plucks the rice cakes right out of my chubby little American hand and replaces them with the peppers he’s grown in the community garden.
+I become my boyfriend’s pet project.
+He plucks the rice cakes right out of my chubby American hand and replaces them with the peppers he’s grown in the community garden.
 He boils sweet potatoes for us to eat with cabbage and turnips every night.
 He pours the water from the sweet potatoes into a Nalgene bottle and encourages me to drink from it on my hikes for added nutrients.
 He wants me to be pure for the exorcism.

-I feel like I’m getting further away from home every day, taking stupid chances on my life with the handsomest foreigner in town.
-So handsome that I ended up drinking a vat of tobacco juice because he encouraged me to do it, and then fell to my knees projectile vomiting onto the mud and into my string bikini.
-Oh, excuse me, I was purging all over the mud and into my string bikini.
-I wonder if the girl who died from ingesting tobacco juice that same week in that same country would have cared what I called it.
+I feel like I’m getting further away from home every day, preparing to take stupid chances on my life with one of the most handsome foreigners in town.
+So handsome that within the month, I’ll end up drinking a vat of tobacco juice because he encourages me to do it, and then fall to my knees projectile vomiting onto the mud and into my string bikini.
+Oh, excuse me, I’ll purge all over the mud and into my string bikini.
+I wonder if the girl who dies from ingesting tobacco juice that same week in that same country would have cared what I call it.

-I have to admit that I would never have touched this guy with a ten foot pole, no matter how handsome, if my best friend, Shaira, hadn’t left me all alone.
+I have to admit that I would never have ended up with this guy, no matter how handsome, if my best friend, Shaira, hadn’t left me all alone.
 We used to laugh at him trying to come around and knock on my door.
 The Medicine Man, we called him.
 He was always trying to get closer to me, so I would make a big show of bringing my Syrian lover around and holding his hand or sitting in his lap.
 We were wild about each other and I didn’t mind showing that off.
-But then, my Syrian lover went back to Aleppo to bury his parents, who died in a bombing, and my best friend went home to bury her own mother.
+But then, my Syrian lover went back to Aleppo to bury his parents, who died in a bombing.
+I discouraged him from going and neither of us expected him to survive the trip.
+Shortly thereafter, my best friend went back to her country to bury her own mother.
 I stopped laughing after I was left alone for a few months.
 This handsome guy was the only one left who spoke my language.
 His accent reminded me of my best friend’s.

 “Why’d she leave you, if you guys are so close?”
 He asks.